Ginko-X/Streaming_NESL/README.md

 # Working Progress
 + Week 18 (1~7 May)
-    + A new solution to the control change problem, using a new SVCODE instruction "WithCtrl", see [Issue 12](https://github.com/Ginko-X/Streaming_NESL/issues/12)
+    + A new solution to the control change problem, using a new SVCODE instruction "WithCtrl", [see details Issue 12](https://github.com/Ginko-X/Streaming_NESL/issues/12)
-    + Implemented the sequence expression in a more efficienty way instead of desugaring it to a fold of calling _append function
+    + Implemented the sequence expression in a more cost-efficient way instead of desugaring it to a fold of calling _append function [see details Issue 13](https://github.com/Ginko-X/Streaming_NESL/issues/13)

 + Week 17 (24~30 Apr)
     + Provide a solution to the problems discussed in [#4](https://github.com/Ginko-X/Streaming_NESL/issues/4), for [details](https://github.com/Ginko-X/Streaming_NESL/issues/10)